 The STA's nonce

-The contents of the Association Response frame from the capability (inclusive) to the FILS Session element (inclusive) [CID 4085]
+The contents of the (Re)Association Response frame from the capability (inclusive) to the FILS Session element (inclusive) [CID 4085]

 The plaintext passed to the AEAD encryption algorithm is the data that would follow the FILS session element in an unencrypted frame.
-If the AEAD cipher requires a unique counter, the current value of the AEAD counter from the PTKSA shall passed to the AEAD encryption algorithm.The ciphertext output by the AEAD algorithm becomes the data that follows the FILS session element in the encrypted and authenticated Association Response frame.
-The resulting Association Response frame shall be transmitted to the STA.
+If the AEAD cipher requires a unique counter, the current value of the AEAD counter from the PTKSA shall passed to the AEAD encryption algorithm.The ciphertext output by the AEAD algorithm becomes the data that follows the FILS session element in the encrypted and authenticated (Re)Association Response frame.
+The resulting (Re)Association Response frame shall be transmitted to the STA.
 [14/0958r1 CID 5025]

-The STA decrypts and verifies the received Association Response frame with KEK.
+The STA decrypts and verifies the received (Re)Association Response frame with KEK.
 The AAD is reconstructed as defined in this section above and is passed with the ciphertext of the received frame to the AEAD decrypt operation.
 If the AEAD cipher mode requires an AEAD counter, the STA implicitly uses the AP's initial AEAD counter of the value 128 followed by 12 octets of zero to decrypt and verify the received frame.

 If the output from the AEAD decrypt operation returns failure, the authentication exchange shall be deemed a failure.
 If the output does not return failure, the output plaintext replaces the ciphertext as portion of the frame that follows the FILS session element and processing of the received frame continues by checking the value of the Key Confirmation element.